Various official “bios” for publication purposes.

 She lives in the Boston area with her lifelong partner corwin and three cats.
 Find out more at www.ceciliatan.com.

 Short and generic:

 Cecilia Tan writes about her many passions, from erotic fantasy to baseball, from her home in the Boston area.
-She is the author of many books, including the award-winning Daron’s Guitar Chronicles, Slow Surrender, The Siren and the Sword, Black Feathers, Mind Games, White Flames, and The 50 Greatest Yankee Games.
+She is the author of many books, including the award-winning books Slow Surrender, Daron’s Guitar Chronicles, and The Prince’s Boy.
 She has edited over 50 anthologies of erotica for Red Silk Editions, Thunder’s Mouth Press, Blue Moon Books, Masquerade Books, Ravenous Romance, and for the publishing house she founded, Circlet Press.
 Her short fiction has appeared in Ms. Magazine, Asimov’s Science Fiction magazine, Best American Erotica, and many other places.
-She is the longtime editor of the Yankees Annual, and has served as publications director for SABR since 2011.
+She has served as publications director for SABR (Society for American Baseball Research) since 2011.
 Follow her blog at http://blog.ceciliatan.com.

 Short “erotica and sex” version: